ammarhuss/RWP/README.md

+Simulation and data files will be posted once our gets accepted.

 # RWP+ Repository
 This is a supplementary repository for the paper:

 [1] Hussein A. Ammar, Raviraj Adve, Shahram Shahbazpanahi, Gary Boudreau, and Kothapalli Venkata Srinivas.
 "RWP+: A New Random Waypoint Model for High-Speed Mobility".

 # Abstract